eliza-youcode/TODO-LIST/README.md

 What can you do in this application?

-- add new task to your list
+- Add new task to your list
-- select completed tasks
+- Select completed tasks
-- delete tasks from your list
+- Delete tasks from your list

 ## General info:
 - [General info](#info)